-Harvard offers 48 concentrations in four broad disciplinary areas (Arts and Humanities, Engineering, Sciences, and Social Sciences).
-Choosing a concentration is perhaps the most important academic commitment you’ll make in college, and with 48 to choose from, the task is both exciting and daunting.
+Harvard offers 49 Concentrations in four broad disciplinary areas (Arts and Humanities, Engineering and Applied Sciences, Sciences, and Social Sciences).
+Choosing a concentration is perhaps the most important academic commitment you’ll make in college, and with 49 to choose from, the task is both exciting and daunting.

-Advising Fortnight kicks off with a special Fortnight buffet and concentration fair in Annenberg on Monday, March 30, from 5pm to 7pm.
-You’ll have the chance to speak with advisers from all 48 concentrations as well as the 9 unaffiliated secondary fields.
+Advising Fortnight kicks off with a special Fortnight buffet and concentration fair in Annenberg on Monday, March 27, from 5pm to 7pm.
+You’ll have the chance to speak with advisors from all 49 concentrations as well as the 8 unaffiliated secondary fields.